 1. Start With Floor Mats

 Floor mats quickly get dirty, so they are a good place to start when cleaning your car.
 Begin by taking them outside and beating off loose dirt and other debris.
 This won’t get rid of all dirt – especially if it’s trapped in indentations – but can deal with the worst.
+The fewer large chunks of debris your vacuum has to deal with, the less likely it is to get clogged.

 Next, attach your vacuum’s hose and clean the grooves of the mats.
 The hard end of the hose is great for digging out dirt that’s ground into the fibres.